infoLab204/tw_autoencoder/README.md

 Dimensionality reduction is a method used in machine learning and data science to reduce the dimensions in a dataset.
 While linear methods are generally less effective at dimensionality reduction than nonlinear methods, they can provide a linear relationship between the original data and the dimensionality-reduced representation, leading to better interpretability.
 We proposed a tied-weight autoencoder model as a dimensionality reduction model with the merit of both linear and nonlinear methods.
 Although the tied-weight autoencoder is a nonlinear dimensionality reduction model, we approximate it to function as a linear model.

-tw_autoencoder represents Python and R scripts to assess the proposed model and to compare its performance with other models such as stacked autoencoder(SAE), principal component analysis(PCA), and independent componet analysis(ICA) by using MNIST, Fashion-MNIST, SVHN and CIFAR-10 data sets.
+tw_autoencoder represents Python and R scripts to assess the proposed model and to compare its performance with other models such as stacked autoencoder(SAE), principal component analysis(PCA), and independent component analysis(ICA) by using MNIST, Fashion-MNIST, SVHN and CIFAR-10 data sets.
 The Python and R scripts provide the assessment of the proposed model and compare with other models in terms of the loss function, image reconstruction, and classification results.
 We provide Python and R scripts together in order for the readers to reproduce the results discussed in the manuscript.

 ## Install prerequisites
 * __Python__ : version 3.6 or later